jacobalberty/unifi-docker/README.md

 If your certificate or private key have different names, you can set the environment variables `CERTNAME` and `CERT_PRIVATE_NAME` to the name of your certificate/private key, e.g. `CERTNAME=my-cert.pem` and `CERT_PRIVATE_NAME=my-privkey.pem`.

 For letsencrypt certs, we'll autodetect that and add the needed Identrust X3 CA Cert automatically.
 In case your letsencrypt cert is already the chained certificate, you can set the `CERT_IS_CHAIN` environment variable to `true`, e.g. `CERT_IS_CHAIN=true`.
 This option also works together with a custom `CERTNAME`.

+### multiarch

+_[Is this section still true?
+Relevant?
+Do the currently-listed Tags make this section obsolete?]_

+All available containers now support multiarch with `amd64`, `armhf`, and `arm64` builds included.
+`armhf` for now uses mongodb 3.4, I do not see much of a path forward for `armhf` due to the lack of mongodb support for 32 bit arm, but I will support it as long as feasibly possible, for now that date seems to be expiration of support for ubuntu 18.04.

+## Multi-process container
+_[Is this section still true?
+Relevant?
+Does the `docker-compose`section supercede this?]_

+While micro-service patterns try to avoid running multiple processes in a container, the unifi5 container tries to follow the same process execution model intended by the original debian package and its init script, while trying to avoid needing to run a full init system.

+`dumb-init` has now been removed.
+Instead it is now suggested you include --init in your docker run command line.
+If you are using docker-compose you can accomplish the same by making sure you use version 2.2 of the yml format and add `init: true` to your service definition.

+`unifi.sh` executes and waits on the jsvc process which orchestrates running the controller as a service.
+The wrapper script also traps SIGTERM to issue the appropriate stop command to the unifi java `com.ubnt.ace.Launcher` process in the hopes that it helps keep the shutdown graceful.

 ## TODO